openpv-platform/meta-openview_s/docs/Dev-environment-setup.md

 # Dev environment
 We have a few tools that all developers will probably want to make contributing to the rcd project easier.

-# Electron App Development
+#  App Development
-If you're developing electron apps, you will want to set up the following in your environment.
+If you're developing apps, you will want to set up the following in your environment.

 NOTE: This is assuming you are running on a linux build or linux VM